 How to talk about difficult subjects

-Sometimes when we talk about the sexual or reproductive parts of our body to other people, different words or expressions can be used that may not be clear.
-This can lead to confusion or misunderstanding.
-If someone uses words that you don’t understand, it’s okay to ask them to explain - that’s better than going away feeling more confused than you were before.
+Some people use slang words when talking about sex and their body.
+But this can lead to confusion or misunderstanding.
+If someone uses words that you don’t understand, it’s okay to ask them to explain – that’s better than going away feeling more confused than you were before.

 What sort of questions can I ask?

 You may wonder which questions are okay to ask.
-But you can ask about whatever’s important to you.
+But you can ask about whatever is important to you.
 No one will think that your questions are silly or weird, and nothing is off-limits.